BENEFITS OF A COOKING STONE:

 - GRILL SIZING NOTE: For use on a grill, select a Cooking Stone about 1” smaller than the borders of your grill.
 This will allow for proper grease and residue to flow into the grill box and keep the outside of your grill tidy and clean.

-Handles and Blocks are also both made in our shop in Lowell, Massachusetts.
+Handles and Blocks are also made in our shop in Lowell, Massachusetts.
 Each Cooking Stone under 120 sq. in. (such as 12” x 8” = 96”) will accept one handle at a single connection point.
 Cooking Stones 120 sq. in. or greater will accept two handles.

 Single Handle Kit:

-One Stainless Steel Cooking Stone Handle plus two 4″x6″x1.5″ Wooden Trivet Blocks
+Comes with one Stainless Steel Cooking Stone Handle plus two 4″x6″x1.5″ Wooden Trivet Blocks

 (Handles and Blocks are both made in our shop in Lowell, Massachusetts)